 SATAO 2 is dead, and another of the last tuskers left in Africa has been poached, leaving only 6 of these giants in the Tsavo Conservation Area in southern Kenya.
 This is a devastating blow to elephant conservation and super tusker genes.

 SATAO 2 was named after SATAO, the iconic giant who was poached in 2014 and was one of the largest tuskers left on Earth.
-A ‘tusker’ is an elephant whose tusks each weigh in excess of 100 lbs / 45,45kg.
+A ‘tusker’ is an elephant whose tusks each weigh more than 100 lbs / 45,45kg.
 The tusks of Satao 2 weighed 51kg and 50.5kg.

 Kenya Wildlife Service (KWS) rangers discovered the gruesome kill site before the poachers had the time to remove the tusks.
-Although not totally certain, indications are that SATAO 2 was killed by a poison arrow.
+Although not totally certain, indications are that a poison arrow killed SATAO 2.
 In subsequent investigations, two people have been apprehended and weapons seized.
 KWS continues to work hard to rid Tsavo of poaching teams that roam the reserve.

 The Tsavo Trust operates the Big Tusker Project in conjunction with KWS and focusses on aerial and ground surveillance and data capture, backed up by the KWS’ rapid reaction teams that deal with poaching incidents.